winter-berry/FitFormula/README.md

 # FitFormula
-This is BSc CS PROJECT.
+This is BSc CS project.

 ## Preview
 Demo: <a href="https://youtu.be/rI5ua3uiA3o">https://youtu.be/rI5ua3uiA3o</a> <br>